ArcaneEngineer/ECS-tutorials/part3.md

 See those `funcNull` references?
 We'll come back to those at the end of this article.
 Just know for now that they do _nothing at all_.

-You can see references to our old ([part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) and [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)) `init*` functions, our old `*Prototype` objects, and our various old component arrays that we've always used.
-These are now assembled in one place in the code.
+You can see references to our old ([part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) and [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)) `init*` functions, our old `*Prototype` objects, and our various old component arrays.
+These are now neatly assembled in one place in our code.

-By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we can select a component by its index, without knowing any specific names of functions or arrays (unlike parts 1 & 2).
+By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we are able to select a component by its index, without knowing any specific names of functions or arrays (unlike parts 1 & 2).

-This allows us to do generalised, list-style processing, and abstracts us away from Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.
-Exciting?
+This allows us to do generalised, list-style processing, and abstracts us away from Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations!

 ### Archetypes: How they are defined